 a.
-Non-lighting receptacle loads shall be included in the simulation and shall be identical in the Baseline Building Design and Proposed Design, unless the particular load source, such as appliances, is impacted by a specific Energy Reduction Measureas specified in the following table.
-All such loads, including the fraction of loads contributing to internal heat gain, shall be identical in the Baseline Building Design and Proposed Design, unless the particular load source is impacted by a specific Energy Reduction Measure.
+Non-lighting receptacle loads shall be included in the simulation and shall be identical in the Baseline Building Design and Proposed Design, unless the particular load source, such as appliances, is impacted by a specific Energy Reduction Measure.
 Where the appliance is not specified or installed but a space or room is intended for an appliance, its energy consumption shall be included in the simulation.

-Exception: Energy consumption of dDishwashers, clothes washers, and clothes dryers shall not be included in either Baseline Building Design or Proposed Design if they are not specified for the project and no space or room has been designed for them.
-If laundry hook ups or a laundry room are present, the laundry equipment shall be modeled as energy neutral, with the values given in the table below.
+Exception: Energy consumption of dishwashers, clothes washers, and clothes dryers shall not be included in either Baseline Building Design or Proposed Design if they are not specified for the project and no space or room has been designed for them.

 - b.
 The fraction of loads contributing to internal heat gain, shall be identical in the Baseline Building Design and Proposed Design, as specified in the following table. - c.
 Where the Proposed Design specifies ENERGY STAR certified appliances, the default values in the following table may be used.
 Alternatively, the rated energy consumption of the installed appliance may be used in the Proposed Design, if the Baseline electricity usage is based on the maximum allowed by the Federal Standard for that specific appliance. - d.
 Where the Proposed Design specifies non-ENERGY STAR certified appliances, and energy savings are not being modeled, energy consumption for the appliances in the Baseline Building Design and Proposed Design can both either be the Baseline values in the table below or can be the rated energy consumption of the installed appliance. - e.
-Where the Proposed Design specifies non-ENERGY STAR certified appliances, and energy savings are being modeled, the rated energy consumption of the installed appliance shall be used in the Proposed Design, and the Baseline electricity usage must be based on the maximum allowed by the Federal Standard for that specific appliance. - b.f.
+Where the Proposed Design specifies non-ENERGY STAR certified appliances, and energy savings are being modeled, the rated energy consumption of the installed appliance shall be used in the Proposed Design, and the Baseline electricity usage must be based on the maximum allowed by the Federal Standard for that specific appliance. - f.
 Where annual or daily consumption is provided in the table below, it must be converted into the equivalent design load (Watt or Watt/ft2) and hourly schedule as appropriate for the energy modeling software being used.

-Load Source Energy Consumption Sensible/

-Latent Load

-Fraction (4)

-Refrigerator 529 kWh/yr Baseline Building electricity usage (conventional unit) 1.00/0.0

-(1) 423 kWh/yr Proposed Design electricity usage (ENERGY STAR unit) 1.00/0.0
+Load Source Energy Consumption Sensible/ Latent Load Fraction (4) Refrigerator 529 kWh/yr Baseline Building electricity usage (conventional unit) 1.00/0.0 (1) 423 kWh/yr Proposed Design electricity usage (ENERGY STAR unit) 1.00/0.0 Dishwasher 206 kWh/yr Baseline Building electricity usage (conventional unit) 0.60/0.15 (1) 164 kWh/yr Proposed Design electricity usage (ENERGY STAR unit) 0.00/0.13